-This is without a doubt the best use of sun-dried tomatoes I have ever had and a great example of the sum being more than its parts.
-When Sarah first told me about this dip, I was skeptical because I never really loved sun-dried tomatoes.
-However, ever since she gave me the recipe, I have been making and remaking this dip, with total enjoyment.
-Try it as well as a filling for omelets or a topping for burgers.
+This is without a doubt the best use of sun-dried tomatoes I have ever had and a great example of the sum being more than the parts.
+When Sarah first told me about this dip I was skeptical because I never really loved sundried tomatoes to begin with and ate too many of them in the 80’s, which was practically unavoidable.
+However, ever since she gave me the recipe, I have been making and remaking this dip.

-1. Place the tomatoes in a small heatproof bowl and cover with the boiling water.
-Let stand until softened, 8 to 15 minutes, depending on the hardness of the tomatoes.
+- Place the tomatoes in a small bowl and cover with boiling water.
+Let stand until softened, about 8 – 15 minutes, depending on the hardness of the tomatoes.
 Drain and return to the bowl.
-Add the olive oil and garlic, cover, and refrigerate for 2 to 3 days to the let the flavors develop.
+Add the olive oil and garlic.
+Cover and set aside 2- 3 days.

 - Add the goat cheese and mash with a fork.
 Add salt to taste.
 Serve immediately or cover and refrigerate up to one week.
 Garnish with basil.